jansu-dev/Jan-blog/docs/en/english/03vantage_english/3-12scenario_culture.md

     | A friend sent | a gift | to my monther |
     | I bought / made | something / one | for his monther |

+3. We use words below soften our comments using expressions.
+    a. kind of, a(little) bit, not really, sort of, slightly, not quite, a little, somewhat
+    b.
+Kind of, a little and sort of are the most common expressions.
+    c.
+Somewhat and slightly are more common in formal speaking.
+    d.
+People often use not quite with sure, right, true, clear and certain.

+4. Use `Yeah, no` to agress with someone and then make a comment of your own.
+    a.
+Yeah : you're talking/ I agree with you.
+    b. no : no, that's not good.

+## Problem of mine

+1. Notice pronounication of words below:
+    a. two special words : 20th and 30th

 ## New words

 1. fortune-teller